synfinatic/aws-sso-cli/docs/config.md

 #### AutoConfigCheck

-When set to `True`, when your AWS SSO roles are automatically refreshed (see [CacheRefresh](#cacherefresh)) `aws-sso` will also check to see if any changes are warranted in your `~/.aws/config`.
+When set to `true`, when your AWS SSO roles are automatically refreshed (see [CacheRefresh](#cacherefresh)) `aws-sso` will also check to see if any changes are warranted in your `~/.aws/config`.